lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_teamwork_questions.md

 Response:

-Situation #1: AECL. "procrastination".  motivation issue. solution: 1) monitor the progress.
+Situation #1:

+AECL.
+A technologist had an issue of "procrastination" who was responsible for backlogged analysis.
+I did not think such workload would be a problem.
+It seems to me there was a motivation issue.

+Action / Solutions: 1) monitored and updated the analysis progress.
 2) leveraged coworker. got a senior technologist work along with them.
 3) hold them accountable in the meeting.  [a good example of decision-making in difficult situation.
 I decided to provide solutions]
+4) Prepare a S.M.A.R.T. performance objective to help them improve their performance.

+Result:  Their performance was improved a bit.
+The relationship needed to be highly maintained.

+Situation #2:

+SGS.
+"Isolation" by the lab manager.
+I did not get enough support.
+This is not a good example because I did not go and talk to the lab manager.